hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-KUBEFLOW.md

 - Execute the below scripts to create a new environment with terraform
   - Define 2 worker hosts: set `worker_count=2` in `./etc/bluedata_infra.tfvars`
-  - Use HPECP 5.1 (1289+ engineering build) - Chris Snow can provide the URL.
+  - Use HPECP 5.1 (1289 or 1440 engineering build) - Chris Snow can provide the URL.

 ```bash
 ./bin/create_new_environment_from_scratch.sh